 Join the Leaders of Color Learning Community

-In partnership with the California School-Age Consortium and drawing upon the success of their Leadership Development Institute (LDI) fellowship for emerging leaders of color, NAA will pilot a national learning community for leaders of color to foster a network of equity-driven leaders, deepen their equity analysis and skills to be agents of change, and create a roadmap that advances their career in the afterschool field.
+NAA is piloting a national learning community for leaders of color to foster a network of equity-driven leaders of color, support them in deepening their equity analysis and leadership skills to be agents of change in the afterschool field and help them create a roadmap that advances their careers in the afterschool field.

 The National AfterSchool Association